 So in short I'm happy to have a discussion no matter how far away you may be and we will work on a contract that best suites both our needs.

-In Perth we are very lucky to have a pool of very talented photographers that are happy to help each other out.
+In Perth we are very lucky to have a pool of very talented photographers & doulas that are happy to help each other out.
 Part of being a professional photographer is having a back up that is equally as professional in place and ready to go should they be necessary.
 So if I am ever unable to make your birth you will be informed as early as possible and one of my back up photographers will be sent to your birth in my place.

-I choose to work only with photographers that I know and trust as such I am confident that they will conduct themselves in the correct manor within the birth-space honouring you and your journey while also documenting your birth with the same care and attention as I would.
+I choose to work only with providers that I know and trust as such I am confident that they will conduct themselves in the correct manor within the birth-space honouring you and your journey while also documenting your birth with the same care and attention as I would.

-Once your birth is over that photographer will deliver the images to me to edit so that they have a very similar if not the same look as all the other images in my portfolio.
+Once your birth is over that photographer will deliver the images & film to me to edit so that they have a very similar if not the same look as all the other images in my portfolio.
 From then on we will continue the process as originally planned.

 We take the time to cover this subject at length within both your contract and at our pre-birth catch up.